torresomarmx/percolate/README.md

 To allow for a quick and efficient calculation of whether a system percolates in any given simulation, the application uses a **disjoint-set data structure with a union-find algorithm that leverages path compression and weighted union**.

+# How it works

+* For every simulation, the system picks a random square to open.
+* The system continues to open squares at random until the system percolates.
+* Once the system percolates, the P values (ratio of open to closed sites) for the current simulation is stored.
+* This process repeats for n number of simulations.
+* Once all n sumulation are run, the mean, standard deviation, and a confidence interval for the percolation threshold are calculated.

 ![Preview](https://raw.githubusercontent.com/01omartorres/percolation/master/docs/preview.png)

 # Valid connections